ChrisRDavila/Super-Galactic-Age-Calculator/README.md

 * _CSS_

 ## Description
 Super Galactic Age Calculator is a practice in using consturctor classes as well as Red and Green refactor work flow.
 The business logic of this application is able to take a number for age in earth years and convert it to years on Mercury, Venus, Mars and Jupiter.
 It can also show how many years have passed since a selected age on each planet as well as how many years will pass until an specified age is met on each planet.
+Code review for OOP

 ## Setup/Installation Requirements